soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 You should already be familiar with `pure`, we've seen it when we talked about `IO`.
-For `IO`, `pure` lets us create an `IO` action that would return a specific value without doing IO.
+For `IO`, `pure` lets us create an `IO` action with a specific return value without doing IO.
 With `pure` for `Parser`, we can create a `Parser` that when run will return a specific value as output.

 `liftA2` and `<*>` are two functions that can be implemented in terms of one another. `<*>` is actually the more useful one between the two.
-Because when combined with `fmap` (or rather the infix version `<$>`), it can be used to apply a function with many arguments over many values of the same type which is an instance of an applicative functor.
+Because when combined with `fmap` (or rather the infix version `<$>`), it can be used to apply a function with many arguments over many values which are instances of the same applicative functor type.

 To combine our two parsers to one, we can use either `liftA2` or a combination of `<$>` and `<*>`: